Skip to main content Skip to Chat

 JVH School

-Welcome to this new year at JVH!
+Welcome to a new year at JV Humphries K-12!

 At JVH, we celebrate the development and evolution of learning opportunities in partnerships with students, families, staff, and community.
 We are privileged to be one of British Columbia’s growing number of K-12 schools, and our learning community spans all ages, including early learners and adult learners.
 We intend to continue to develop learning experiences that are relevant, engaging, and rigorous and that help develop excitement and empowerment for life-long learning.
 We invite students to become active contributors to our community by joining sports teams, clubs, extra-curricular events and more.